lisawagner/easy-eats/README.md

 ### `Navbar Component`

 Navbar component scaffolding set up as a separate component as it will be used on each page.

-[TODO: Add Layout component].
+[TODO: Add Layout component]

 ### `Fetching Recipe Data`